What is Blockchain Technology? How Does It Work?

 Over the past few years, you have consistently heard the term ‘blockchain technology,’ probably regarding cryptocurrencies, like Bitcoin.
 In fact, you may be asking yourself, “what is blockchain technology?”
 It seems like blockchain is a platitude but in a hypothetical sense, as there is no real meaning that the layman can understand easily.
 It is imperative to answer “what is blockchain technology, “including the technology that is used, how it works, and how it’s becoming vital in the digital world.

-As blockchain continues to grow and become more user-friendly, the onus is on you to learn this evolving technology to prepare for the future.
+As blockchain grows and becomes more user-friendly, the onus is on you to learn this evolving technology to prepare for the future.
 If you are new to blockchain, then this is the right platform to gain solid foundational knowledge.
-In this article, you learn how to answer the question, “what is blockchain technology?”
+In this tutorial, you learn how to answer the question, “what is blockchain technology?”
 You’ll also learn how blockchain works, why it’s important, and how you can use this field to advance your career.

 Blockchain is a method of recording information that makes it impossible or difficult for the system to be changed, hacked, or manipulated.
-A blockchain is a distributed ledger that duplicates and distributes transactions across the network of computers participating in the blockchain.
+It is a distributed ledger that duplicates and distributes transactions across the network of computers participating in it.

 Blockchain technology is a structure that stores transactional records, also known as the block, of the public in several databases, known as the “chain,” in a network connected through peer-to-peer nodes.
 Typically, this storage is referred to as a ‘digital ledger.’

-Every transaction in this ledger is authorized by the digital signature of the owner, which authenticates the transaction and safeguards it from tampering.
+Every transaction in this ledger is authorized by the owner's digital signature, which authenticates the transaction and safeguards it from tampering.
 Hence, the information the digital ledger contains is highly secure.

-Suppose you are transferring money to your family or friends from your bank account.
+Suppose you want to transfer money to your family or friends from your bank account.
 You would log in to online banking and transfer the amount to the other person using their account number.
 When the transaction is done, your bank updates the transaction records.
 It seems simple enough, right?
-There is a potential issue which most of us neglect.
+However, there is a potential issue that most of us neglect.

 These types of transactions can be tampered with very quickly.
-People who are familiar with this truth are often wary of using these types of transactions, hence the evolution of third-party payment applications in recent years.
-But this vulnerability is essentially why Blockchain technology was created.
+People who are familiar with this truth are often wary of using them, hence the evolution of third-party payment applications in recent years.
+However, this vulnerability is essentially why blockchain technology was created.

-Technologically, Blockchain is a digital ledger that is gaining a lot of attention and traction recently.
+Technologically, Blockchain is a digital ledger that has been gaining a lot of attention and traction recently.
 But why has it become so popular?
 Well, let’s dig into it to fathom the whole concept.

-Record keeping of data and transactions are a crucial part of the business.
-Often, this information is handled in house or passed through a third party like brokers, bankers, or lawyers increasing time, cost, or both on the business.
+Record keeping of data and transactions is a crucial part of the business.
+Often, this information is handled in-house or passed through a third party like brokers, bankers, or lawyers, increasing time, cost, or both on the business.
 Fortunately, Blockchain avoids this long process and facilitates the faster movement of the transaction, thereby saving both time and money.

-Most people assume Blockchain and Bitcoin can be used interchangeably, but in reality, that’s not the case.
-Blockchain is the technology capable of supporting various applications related to multiple industries like finance, supply chain, manufacturing, etc., but Bitcoin is a currency that relies on Blockchain technology to be secure.
+Most people assume Blockchain and Bitcoin can be used interchangeably, but that’s not the case.
+Blockchain is a technology capable of supporting various applications related to multiple industries, such as finance, supply chain, manufacturing, etc., but Bitcoin is a currency that relies on Blockchain technology to be secure.

 Blockchain is an emerging technology with many advantages in an increasingly digital world: